oracle-livelabs/database-maa/recovery-service/PIT-restore/PIT-restore.md

 ### Objectives

 In this lab, you will:
-* Connect to the Oracle data
+* Connect to the Oracle Database
 * Create data in the Oracle Database
-* Maliciously destroy data in the Oracle Database
+* Maliciously destroy Oracle Database data
-* Perform a point-in-time recovery using the SCN just prior to the malicious
+* Perform a point-in-time recovery using the SCN just prior to the malicious activity

 ## Task 1: Get the details for your database node